-EDU 436 - Differentiated Instruction and Co-Teaching in the Inclusive Early Childhood Setting, 3 credit hours
+EDU 436 - Differentiated Instruction and Co-Teaching in the Inclusive Early Childhood Setting, 3 credit hours Prerequisite(s): EDU 207

-Corequisite(s): EDU 434, EDU 435, EDU 437, EDU 473X
+Corequisite(s): EDU 337, EDU 434, EDU 435, EDU 473X

 In this course, candidates will examine factors, which are integral to the success of all styles of learners in the classroom.
 Differentiated instruction (DI) is the key to creating a classroom where all students are challenged and supported to achieve the highest level.
 Areas to be focused on are theories of DI, styles of learners, techniques of DI including kinesthetic learning.
 Field experience is required for this class.